 Some impressively raw central performances help to make this drama an interesting and occasionally mesmerising watch.
 It could have done with something extra in the mix (perhaps a stronger sense that some of the main characters may be putting themselves in a dangerous situation) but this is an assured debut from writer-director Bruno Dumont.

 Dumont explores with bradycardia and parsimony and a great deal of compassion the phenomenon of the millenial NEETs, or yobs if you prefer.
-Despite the film's uncomfortable simplicity and aparent lack of ambition there lies within its soporific cadence a reportedly non-judgemental but still strongly political, philosophical and humanistic allegation against these our conflicting and globalised societies.
+Despite the film's uncomfortable simplicity and aparent lack of ambition there lies within its soporific cadence a reportedly non-judgemental but strongly political, philosophical and humanistic allegation against these our conflicting and globalised societies.

 Truly beautiful and gripping piece of filmmaking.
 The first film i have seen by Bruno Dumont has left me full of excitement to watch more.
 I felt like sorry for the mundane and slow existence lead by the main characters.
 Bringing back memories of my own childhood despite being a world away.